sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### StartWithAppName

-Connects to the Glue42 Gateway and announces the application instance.
+Connects to the Glue42 Gateway and announces the app instance.
 Connection to the Glue42 Gateway is required for using any Glue42 functionality.

 *Signature:*